 Cooking chocolate is most suitable for the ganache.
 It can be purchased as bars or chocolate chips.

-Coverture Chocolate: This is the best quality chocolate to cook with.
-However, it is expensive, not commonly available in supermarkets, and a bit tricky to work with.
+Coverture Chocolate: This is the highest quality chocolate for cooking with.
+However, it is expensive, not commonly available in supermarkets, and somewhat challenging to work with.

-Both bars and chips will give to decadent smooth ganache – I have used dark chocolate chips for this recipe to keep it simple.
+Both bars and chips will yield a decadent, smooth ganache – I have used dark chocolate chips for this recipe to keep it simple.

 Ratio of chocolate chips and heavy cream for making ganache